NEWS: ENGADGET

 Engadget

 If you're looking to up your privacy game on the internet in the new year, you can do so for a little less than usual thanks to ExpressVPN's latest deal.
-Its two-year plans are up to 78 percent off right now: the Advanced tier is on sale for $101 for two years, plus four additional free months.
-That works out to $3.59 per month during the promotional period.
+Its two-year plans are up to 81 percent off right now: the Advanced tier is on sale for $88 for two years, plus four additional free months.
+The Basic plan is where you'll see the biggest discount: it's $68 for two years, plus the same four additional free months.

 We've consistently liked ExpressVPN because it's fast, easy to use and widely available across a large global server network.
 In fact, it's our current pick for best premium VPN.
 One of the biggest drawbacks has always been its high cost, and this deal temporarily solves that issue.